Dendro-X0/OpenDeploy-CLI/apps/docs/src/content/opendeploy/install.md

 Optional: create a small shell wrapper named `opd` in your PATH that executes `node <path>/packages/cli/dist/index.js %*` (Windows `.cmd`) or `node <path>/packages/cli/dist/index.js "$@"` (Unix).
 We will replace this with a single binary once releases are published.

-## Install from GitHub Releases — recommended
+## Install from GitHub Releases — alternative

 Download a prebuilt binary and place it in your PATH.